Ann Widdecombe

-Ann Noreen Widdecombe DSG (born 4 October 1947) is a British politician, author and television personality.
-She was Member of Parliament (MP) for Maidstone and The Weald, and the former Maidstone constituency, from 1987 to 2010 and Member of the European Parliament (MEP) for South West England from 2019 to 2020.
-Originally a member of the Conservative Party, she was a member of the Brexit Party from 2019 until it was renamed Reform UK in 2021.
+Ann Noreen Widdecombe DSG (born 4 October 1947) is a British politician and television personality who has been Reform UK's Immigration and Justice spokesperson since 2023.
+Originally a member of the Conservative Party, she was Member of Parliament (MP) for Maidstone and The Weald, and the former Maidstone constituency, from 1987 to 2010.
+She was a member of the Brexit Party from 2019 until it was renamed Reform UK in 2021, and served as Member of the European Parliament (MEP) for South West England from 2019 to 2020; she rejoined Reform UK in 2023.

 Born in Bath, Somerset, Widdecombe read Latin at the University of Birmingham and later studied philosophy, politics and economics at Lady Margaret Hall, Oxford.
-She is a convert from Anglicanism to Roman Catholicism and was a member of the Conservative Christian Fellowship.
+She is a religious convert from Anglicanism to Roman Catholicism, and was a member of the Conservative Christian Fellowship.
 She served as Minister of State for Employment from 1994 to 1995 and Minister of State for Prisons from 1995 to 1997.
 She later served in the Shadow Cabinet of William Hague as Shadow Secretary of State for Health from 1998 to 1999 and Shadow Home Secretary from 1999 to 2001.
 She was appointed to the Privy Council in 1997.

 Widdecombe stood down from the House of Commons at the 2010 general election.
 Since 2002, she has made numerous television and radio appearances, including as a television presenter.
 A prominent Eurosceptic, in 2016 she supported the Vote Leave campaign to withdraw the United Kingdom from the European Union (EU).
 Widdecombe returned to politics as the lead candidate for the Brexit Party in South West England at the 2019 European Parliament election, winning the seat in line with results nationally, serving until the country left the EU on 31 January 2020.
 In the general election of December 2019 – as with all other candidates for the Commons fielded by the Brexit Party – she did not win the seat she contested (Plymouth Sutton and Devonport), but retained her deposit and came third.

 Ideologically, Widdecombe identifies herself as a social conservative and stresses the importance of traditional values and conservatism.
-As a member of the House of Commons, she was known for opposing the legality of abortion, her opposition to LGBT legal rights such as an equal age of consent and the repeal of Section 28, her support for the retention of blasphemy laws and re-introduction of the death penalty, albeit applicable to a narrower class of murders than previously applied.
+As a member of the House of Commons, she opposed the legality of abortion, opposed granting LGBT people legal rights such as the same age of consent as heterosexuals, and opposed the repeal of Section 28.
+She supported reintroduction of the death penalty for murder, though more narrowly applied than previously.
+She is opposed to all forms of assisted dying.
 She has a history of supporting rigorous laws on animal protection and opposition to fox hunting.